 We have developed a unique offering of classes that draw from many types of childbirth philosophies.
 You can read about all the classes and sign up for them on our website.
 Because of our small groups, these classes can be tailored to your individual needs.
 You have a choice between the Dar a Luz 5-week series or Blissborn Hypnosis[®] classes which are taught at the center.
 Additional classes for breastfeeding, newborn and car seat complete the series.
-The Condensed class is for clients and partners who have had a baby before, because it prepares you for natural birthing at the birth center.
-All required classes are included in your birth center services fees, but the Blissborn classes have an additional supply fee.
+The condensed class is for moms and partners who have had a baby before because it prepares you for natural birthing at the birth center.
+All required classes are included in your birth center services fees but the Blissborn classes have an additional supply fee.

 These classes are a key part of the comprehensive care given at the birth center to prepare families for a natural birth in a birth center setting.
-Late transfers (35+ weeks) who have taken classes elsewhere are still expected to take any classes still available, including the Condensed class or part of a series.
+Exceptions will be made for late transfers (35+ weeks) who can show that they have taken classes elsewhere.
+In those cases, we expect you to take whatever classes are still available including the condensed class or part of a series.